← Hell World Blog··18 min read

 F-Iproyal — Residential, $1.21/GB

-IPRoyal’s residential pool resold via FlashProxy.
 32M+ IPs, 140 countries, HTTP/s only on this tier (no SOCKS).
-IPRoyal’s pool is smaller than the giants but unusually well-curated — they aggressively prune burned IPs, and the IPs tend to geolocate cleanly across MaxMind/IP2Location/DB-IP.
+A smaller pool than the giants but unusually well-curated — burned IPs are aggressively pruned, and IPs tend to geolocate cleanly across MaxMind/IP2Location/DB-IP.
 If your job depends on the IP actually being where it claims to be (KYC, geo-fenced offers, ticketing in regulated regions), this is one of the safer picks per dollar.

 Iproyal — Residential, $1.47/GB